kurnevsky/famulus/README.md

 ## Introduction

-Famulus, derived from the Latin word for "servant" or "apprentice," refers to a magical attendant who assists a powerful sorcerer in their spells and incantations.
+Famulus, the Latin word for "servant" or "apprentice," refers to a magical attendant who assists a powerful sorcerer in their spells and incantations.
 As an LSP (Language Server Protocol) server, Famulus is designed to integrate Large Language Models (LLMs) for code completions and code actions, and will be a trusted companion to help you with your sorcery!

 ## Features